-Over the years, I moved to day shift and shared my holidays with our kind and wonderful volunteers, munching on homemade sugar cookies and sipping hot chocolate in a tinsel-covered call center.
+Over the years, I moved to the day shift and shared my holidays with our kind and wonderful volunteers, munching on homemade sugar cookies and sipping hot chocolate in a tinsel-covered call center.
 My coworker and I made a tradition of cutting elaborate snowflakes from over-sized paper and displaying our fantastic creations in the windows.
-And every holiday that I worked, we received no shortage of calls, emails, and live chats from youth and families in crisis.
+And every holiday that I worked, we received no shortage of calls, texts, emails, and live chats from youth and families in crisis.

 The holidays are undeniably a stressful time of year.
 There is no exception to this rule for at-risk youth and their families.
 Cold, harsh weather compounds the danger and discomfort of surviving while homeless.

 We see a big “Home Free for the Holidays” rush every year around the second week of December when young runaways come to realize that life on the street is much harder than they thought it would be and that they are ready to come home to their families.

 Parents of missing youth can have an especially hard time dealing with the fear, pain, and grief of not knowing where their children are, or if they are safe.
 Family time does not mean safety for every child.
 The stress of the holidays can exacerbate tensions in the happiest of families.
 For the unhappiest of families, it could spark a crisis.

 I remember a call that came in on Christmas Day a few years ago.
 Imani* was 15 and had been a ward of the state since she was nine.
 She lived in a group home but had a weekend pass to visit family for the holiday.
 She was excited to see her cousins, but things quickly took a turn for the worst.